-HFM Perth’s team were lucky enough to be invited to a ‘nearly’ access all areas visit to Optus Stadium.
+HFM Perth’s team were lucky enough to be invited to a ‘nearly’ access all areas visit of the Optus Stadium.
 Considering the facility had been open for close to 4 months and this would be my first visit, I was particularly excited.

-The first thing you notice of the stadium once within Stadium Park; other than the sheer imposing size of the stadium itself, is the attention to detail.
-From the winding pedestrian footpath with suspended aluminium bird-like plates, to the concrete panels etched in the poetry of our indigenous landowners.
+The first thing you notice about the Optus Stadium is that other than the sheer imposing size of the stadium itself is the attention to detail.
+From the winding pedestrian footpath with suspended aluminium bird-like plates to the concrete panels etched in the poetry of our indigenous landowners.
 By this point, I had already decided on a return visit just to appreciate more of Stadium Park.

 Once we entered through one of the Gate entrances, we headed straight up the steps for a look at the main attraction.
-60,000+ seats, including over 300 enhanced amenity seats and 450 accessible viewing positions surrounding a combination of natural and artificial playing surface.
+60,000+ seats, including over 300 enhanced amenity seats and 450 accessible viewing positions, surrounded by the natural and artificial playing surface.
 Impressive to say the least!
-For our visit the stadium was decked out in Eagles branding; however, it was surprising to hear that the due to budget constraints, the majority of the home team branding and many of the advertisement boards need to be manually changed.
+For our visit the Optus Stadium was decked out in Eagles branding; however, it was surprising to hear that the due to budget constraints, the majority of the home team branding and many of the advertisement boards need to be manually changed.

 We were quickly moved to the ground floor and shown some of the plant and equipment which helps to make it all possible.
 Firstly, the air conditioning chilled water plant room housing 2 large and 1 low load York chillers.
 Accompanying them were a multitude of pumps, some of the largest I have seen.